Jim Jontz: Elections

 Jontz was elected to Congress in 1986 after the retirement of 16-year incumbent Republican Bud Hillis.
 However, the Republican nominee, State Senator James Butcher, was wounded from a fractious Republican primary, allowing Jontz to win narrowly.
 He was handily reelected in 1988, but faced much stiffer competition in 1990.

 Jontz was a progressive Democrat, which seemingly made him an odd fit for his mostly rural north central Indiana district, centering on Kokomo and Logansport.
 He relied on two key strategies for his congressional elections.
 First, he embraced a very personal style of populist politics that included frequent appearances in every community in his district.
 Secondly, Jontz assembled a highly talented and dedicated staff of individuals to work with him, and later many of them-including Tom Sugar, Mike Busch, and Kathy Altman-held prominent government positions.

-Jontz was narrowly defeated in 1992 by Steve Buyer, an Army officer, Persian Gulf War veteran, and lawyer making his first bid for office.
+Jontz was narrowly defeated in 1992 by Steve Buyer, a young Army officer, Persian Gulf War veteran, and lawyer making his first bid for office.